MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-protection.md

 For more information about the Azure Rights Management protection and how it works, see [What is Azure Rights Management?](what-is-azure-rms.md)

 > [!IMPORTANT]
 > To configure a label to apply this protection, the Azure Rights Management service must be activated for your organization.
-For more information, see [Activating Azure Rights Management](activate-service.md).
+For more information, see [Activating the protection service from Azure Information Protection](activate-service.md).

 When the label applies protection, a protected document is not suitable to be saved on SharePoint or OneDrive.
 These locations do not support the following features for protected files: Co-authoring, Office Online, search, document preview, thumbnail, eDiscovery, and data loss prevention (DLP).